-Brazil was discovered by the Portuguese explorer Pedro Alvares Cabral in 1500.
-Prior to this, the area was inhabited solely by native Indians.
-When the new settlers arrived they discovered that the land was ideal for growing sugar cane and this rapidly became the basis of the country’s economic growth.
-When the industry took off, help was needed to carry out the work and the first Africans made their way into the country to work as slaves in the plantations.
+The first Portuguese expedition, commanded by Pedro Álvares Cabral, arrived in Brazil in 1500.
+Prior to this, the area was inhabited by native Indians with many different cultures and languages.
+When the new settlers arrived, they discovered that the land was ideal for growing sugar cane and this rapidly became the basis of the colony system economic growth.
+That also meant a massacre of the native Indians and the prohibition of their way of living.
+When the industry took off, Africans were forcefully taken to the country farms, making Brazil one of the biggest slavery-based colonies in the world.

-The mass immigration into Brazil during this time was to have a lasting effect on the population of the country and this is still apparent today with the multitude of ethnic communities and regions throughout the country.
-There are people from all over the world living in Brazil and while the original settlers can be credited with the language and religion, all these other nationalities have also had their own influence on the country’s development.
-Along with the Portuguese, you will find over two hundred Indian communities, a rich African population which has descended directly from the original immigrants as well as Italian, French, German, Japanese and many other nationalities.
+The mass European immigration into Brazil during this time was to have a lasting effect on the population of the country and this is still apparent today with the multi-tude of ethnic communities and regions throughout the country.
+So, while the Por-tuguese can be credited with the language and religion, all these other ethnicities have also had their own influence on the country’s development.
+Two facts that proves how diverse Brazil is: over 50% of Brazil´s population consider themselves black or mixed race and Brazil has the biggest Japanese population outside Japan!

-Brazil has become home to settlers from all over the world since the first group arrived from Africa in 1538.
-As a result it has a unique and diverse cuisine which is impossible to define in detail.
+Due to its diversity, Brazil has a unique cuisine which is impossible to define in de-tail.
 But, it is possible to divide the different regions by the type of food which is most commonly consumed there so this should offer you a quick insight into some of the native specialties.

-In the north or the region known as Amazonia, the principal groups who settled were the native Indians or a group of people of mixed Indian and Portuguese origins.
+In the north, region that includes the Amazon Forest, the culinary is influenced by Indigenous culture.
 Traditionally they survive on a diet of fish, root vegetables, yams and tropical fruits.
-One popular dish which you will find in the north is Caruru do Para which consists of shrimp, onion, tomato, okra, cilantro and dende oil all cooked together in one pot.
+One popular dish which you will find in the north is Caruru do Pará which consists of shrimp, onion, tomato, okra, cilantro and dendê oil all cooked together in one pot.

 In the southeast, which includes Rio de Janeiro and Sao Paulo, several distinctive styles of cooking can be sampled.
-One of the most popular dishes in both cities is a bean and meat concoction of Bahian origin – feijoada completa.
-Another favourite is arroz-feijao which is made using rice and beans.
+One of the most popular dishes in both cities is a bean and meat concoction of Bahian origin – “feijoada complete”.
+Another favourite is “arroz com feijão” which is made using rice and beans.
 In Sao Paulo you will also notice the influence that the European and North African immigrants have had on the cuisine – don’t worry it’s a good one, the food in the city is excellent.

 Christ the Redeemer & Corcovado Hill, Rio de Janeiro